htmlburger/carbon-fields-docs/documentation/40-advanced-topics/50-javascript-api.md

 Carbon Fields provide a useful JavaScript API on administration screens with visible containers which you can use to manipulate field values, for example.

+__Important:__ Carbon Fields use React + Redux which is why when setting a field's value you must ALWAYS use a "fresh" value rather than a reference to an old one.
+This is why the api exposes the [immutable](https://github.com/mariocasciaro/object-path-immutable) library (`api.immutable` - you can find example usage below).

 __Note:__ when referring to fields you use a ___Field Name Pattern___ - more information can be found in the Field Name Patterns documentation page.

 ### API Methods